khcrysalis/Feather/README.md

 - Install applications straight to your device seemlessly over the air
 - Allows multiple certificate imports for easy switching
 - Configurable signing options (name, bundleid, version, other plist options)
 - Meant to be used with Apple Accounts that are apart of `ADP` (Apple Developer Program), however other certificates can also work!
+- No tracking, analytics, or any of the sort.
+Your information such as udid and certificates will never leave the device.

 ## GET IT NOW